12 Longest Bridges In The World | 2023 Edition

 A bridge is a structure built to provide passage over a physical obstacle.
-The obstacle can be anything (valley, waterbody, or road) that is usually dangerous to cross otherwise.
+The obstacle can be anything (valley, waterbody, or road) that might be risky to cross otherwise.

-Different types of bridges serve different purposes: their designs vary depending on the nature of the terrain, function of the structure, and material used to build the structure.
+There are different types of bridges that serve different purposes.
+Their designs vary depending on the nature of the terrain, the function of the structure, and the material used to build the structure.

 Country: China

-The Yangcun Bridge is a high-speed railway bridge constructed for Beijing-Tianjin Intercity Railway.
-The structure can support trains traveling at a speed of 350 km/h or more.
-Because of this, travel time between Tianjin and Beijing has been decreased by more than half, from 70 minutes to 30 minutes.
+The Yangcun Bridge is a high-speed railway bridge constructed for the Beijing-Tianjin Intercity Railway.
+It’s designed to handle trains going at speeds of 350 km/h or even faster.
+This has significantly reduced the travel time between Tianjin and Beijing, cutting it down from 70 minutes to just 30 minutes.

 Country: United States